spencerjibz/reactAddressBook/README.md

 - Simple user-interface
 - Persist Data using the session Storage
 - Inbuilt sample data from the jsonplaceholder API
-- The people and organistion are interlinked, so one can add organisation members from contact list as well as new ones and so forth.
+- The people and organistion are interlinked, so one can  easily add organisation members from contact list as well as new ones and so forth.
 ## Requirments
  - Nodejs (version 8 and later)
  - NPM